Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\head{Attack Overview} We assume that the victim is running a DNA-RM application on a PiM-enabled system and the attacker is able to run a malicious application on the same system.
-The attacker and the victim are using the same read mapping tool (e.g., minimap2~\cite{li2018minimap2}), and the hash table is shared between the attacker and the victim.\footnote{The hash table that contains information about the location of seeds in the reference genome is created once (acts as a database), and each user (attacker and victim in our case) of minimap2 probes it with queries.} The attacker's goal is to leak information about the test genome by observing the DNA-RM application's memory access patterns.
+\head{Attack Overview} We assume that the victim is running \nbcr{3}{an} RM application on a PiM-enabled system and the attacker is able to run a malicious application on the same system.
+The attacker and the victim are using the same read mapping tool (e.g., minimap2~\cite{li2018minimap2}). \nba{The read mapping tool constructs a hash table that contains information about the seed locations in the reference genome, and allows each user in the system to probe the hash table via queries during read mapping.
+We assume the hash table is distributed across multiple DRAM banks.
+This assumption is realistic, as many modern DRAM address mapping schemes {(e.g.,~\cite{hur2019adaptive,kaseridis2011minimalistic,liu2018get,ghasempour2016dream})} aim to interleave consequent memory chunks across different DRAM banks to exploit bank-level parallelism~\cite{mutlu2008parbs,salp}.}

-Figure \ref{fig:dnattack} shows the high-level overview of the attack.
-The victim application hashes each seed of the test genome and offloads the corresponding seeding and alignment step to the PiM-enabled system~\circled{1}.
-During the seeding step, the corresponding DRAM row gets activated (i.e., Index 0-5 of the hash table)~\circled{2}.
-The attacker continuously uses PnM instructions to probe the shared hash table in an attempt to identify if the victim application is accessing a specific index of the hash table~\circled{3}.
-If the attacker observes that the victim application is accessing a specific index, it retrieves partial or exact information about the potential locations of the test genome in the reference genome.
-As shown in previous works on DNA imputation~\cite{impute1,impute2}, the attacker can use the leaked information to infer properties about some regions of the private sample genome~\circled{4}.
+\figref{fig:dnattack} shows the high-level overview of the attack. \nbcr{3}{The hash table is distributed across banks as explained above (\circled{1}).
+During the attack,} the victim application \zb{extracts seeds from the reads} and offloads the corresponding seeding and alignment \nbcr{3}{steps} to the PiM-enabled system (\circled{2}).
+During the seeding step, the corresponding DRAM row gets activated (i.e., Index 0-M of the hash table) (\circled{3}).
+The attacker continuously uses PnM instructions to probe the shared hash table in an attempt to identify if the victim application is accessing a specific index of the hash table (\circled{4}).
+If the attacker observes that the victim application is accessing a specific index, it retrieves partial or exact information about the potential locations of the \zb{reads} in the reference genome.
+As shown in previous works on DNA imputation~\cite{impute1,impute2, deznabi2017inference, humbert2017quantifying}, the attacker can use the leaked information \zb{in a completion attack~\cite{lu2021methods}} to infer properties about some regions of the private \nbcr{3}{query} genome (\circled{5}).